pystatsv1/PyStatsV1/README.md

 If you believe you’ve found a security issue, **do not** open a public GitHub issue.
 Follow the private disclosure process described in **[SECURITY.md](SECURITY.md)**.

 ---

+## 💬 Community & support

+- **Questions?**
+  Open a GitHub issue with the `question` label.

+- **Using PyStatsV1 in a course?**
+  We’d love to hear about it — open an issue titled `Course report: <institution>` or mention it in your PR description.

+- **Feature ideas / chapter requests?**
+  Open an issue with the `enhancement` or `chapter-idea` label.

+As the project grows, we plan to enable GitHub Discussions and possibly a lightweight chat space for instructors and contributors.

+---